120 years ago

 Died on this date

 Henry Ford II, 70.
 U.S. automobile executive.
 Mr. Ford, the grandson of Henry Ford and son of Edsel Ford, was president of the Ford Motor Company from 1945-1960 and chairman and chief executive officer from 1960-1979.
+He died 25 days after his 70th birthday.

 Don Mattingly of the New York Yankees set a major league record with his 6th grand slam of the season--the last one off Bruce Hurst--as the Yankees blanked the Boston Red Sox 6-0.